Parsley and kefir dressing was another dressing that I made for Juno’s birthday salad bar.

 Now that we know a little about these bacteria, what can we do to keep them strong and healthy?

 The first, and probably most important thing, would be to provide them the right foods.
 Studies have shown that our diet significantly impacts the lives of these little “bugs”.
+A combination of a good diet, fermented foods and a good quality probiotic can be they key to success.
 Fermented foods top the list of best things you can eat to support the gut’s flora health.
 The kefir dressing I prepared for Juno’s birthday got me thinking about good bacteria.

 Kefir is a fermented beverage made with “kefir grains” (not grains as in rice or barley).
 The kefir grains are a combination of beneficial yeast and good bacteria (lactobacillus acidophilus, bifidobacterium bifidum and lactic acid bacteria).
 This combination works as a powerful probiotic in our bodies.
 In our recipe I use cow’s milk kefir.
 It is preferable to only consume dairy that is fermented or cultured, as is the case for kefir.